johnstevenson/json-works/README.md

 $document->deleteValue('/users/0');
 ```

-The `/path/to/value` notation shown above is [JSON Pointer][pointer] syntax, which identifies specific json elements by following a path from the root of the document.
-Each token is prefixed with a `/` and references a matching property name for objects or an index for arrays, for example `/3`.
-Arrays also use the special `/-` token, which points to the non-existent member after the last item and indicates that the value should be added.
+The `/path/to/value` notation shown above is [JSON Pointera][pointer] syntax, which identifies specific json elements by following a path from the root of the document.
+Each token in the path is prefixed with a `/` and points to a matching property-name for objects or a numeric index for arrays.
+Arrays also use the special `/-` token, which indicates that a value should be added to the end of the array.

-Json-Works can build json structures by using these references, but it can sometimes get it wrong.
+Json-Works builds json structures by using these references, but it can sometimes get it wrong.
 What if our object contains numeric property names: `"3": {"name": "Bloggs", "age": 42}`?
 What if we need to check that the value of `"age"` is always a number?
 This is where validation can be useful.